 - 9.1 The Chief Executive is responsible for the control of all assets.
 The Chief Executive shall establish a fixed asset register.
-The register shall hold the minimum data set required by the Scottish Government. - 9.2 The Director of Finance shall:- - 9.2.1 devise the format of the fixed asset register and the methods for maintaining it; and - 9.2.2 arrange for a physical check of assets against the asset register to be conducted at least once a year and ensure that any discrepancies are reported. - 9.3 Additions to the fixed asset register must be clearly identified to an appropriate Budget Holder and be validated by reference to:- - 9.3.1 authorised agreements, architect's certificates, supplier's invoices and other documentary evidence in respect of purchases from third parties; - 9.3.2 stores, requisitions and wages records for own materials and labour including appropriate overheads; and - 9.3.3 lease agreements in respect of assets held under a finance lease and capitalised. - 9.4 The Director of Finance shall approve the systems of control and procedures for the general security of assets.
+The register shall hold the minimum data set required by the Scottish Government. - 9.2 The Director of Finance shall:- - 9.2.1 devise the format of the fixed asset register and the methods for maintaining it; and - 9.2.2 arrange for a periodic physical check of assets against the asset register to be conducted and ensure that any discrepancies are reported ensuring that all assets are subject to a physical check at least once every five years. - 9.3 Additions to the fixed asset register must be clearly identified to an appropriate Budget Holder and be validated by reference to:- - 9.3.1 authorised agreements, architect's certificates, supplier's invoices and other documentary evidence in respect of purchases from third parties; - 9.3.2 stores, requisitions and wages records for own materials and labour including appropriate overheads; and - 9.3.3 lease agreements in respect of assets held under a finance lease and capitalised. - 9.4 The Director of Finance shall approve the systems of control and procedures for the general security of assets.
 These shall include:- - 9.4.1 recording managerial responsibility for each asset; - 9.4.2 identification of additions and disposals; - 9.4.3 identification of all repairs and maintenance expenses; - 9.4.4 physical security of assets.
-Where practical, assets should be marked as Health Board property; - 9.4.5 periodic verification of the existence of, condition of, and title to, assets recorded; and - 9.4.6 identification and reporting of all costs associated with the retention of an asset. - 9.5 The Chief Executive shall designate a senior officer as the Caldicott Guardian.
-The Caldicott Guardian shall establish the systems for the maintenance of an Information Asset Register, as part of the Board's system of Information Governance.
+Where practical, assets should be marked as Health Board property; - 9.4.5 periodic verification of the existence of, condition of, and title to, assets recorded; and - 9.4.6 identification and reporting of all costs associated with the retention of an asset. - 9.5 The Chief Executive shall designate a senior officer as the Senior Information Risk Owner (SIRO).
+The SIRO shall ensure that an Information Asset Register entry for all Information Assets is compiled and maintained.
+The SIRO will ensure that all information assets are assigned to an identified Information Asset Owner (IAO) and that all IAOs understand their responsibilities.